clojurewerkz/elastisch/README.md

 We are working on documentation guides & examples site for the 1.0 release.
 In the meantime, please refer to the [test suite](https://github.com/michaelklishin/elastisch/tree/master/test/elastisch/test) for code examples.

+## Community

+[Elastisch has a mailing list](https://groups.google.com/forum/#!forum/clojure-elasticsearch).
+Feel free to join it and ask any questions you may have.

+To subscribe for announcements of releases, important changes and so on, please follow [@ClojureWerkz](https://twitter.com/#!/clojurewerkz) on Twitter.

 ## This is a Work In Progress

 Core Elastisch APIs are stabilized but it is still a work in progress.
 Keep that in mind.
 1.0 will be released in early 2012